-Summary of Leverhulme project: Education and Society in Scotland
+Summary of current research project: Education and Society in Scotland

 Secondary education in the second half of the twentieth century